Join us in changing lives and building communities.

 Film, Archives, and Community Theatre (FACT) Program

-FACT is a cultural organizing initiative dedicated to presenting, curating, and sponsoring community-led storytelling through film, archives, and community theatre.
+FACT is a cultural organizing initiative dedicated to presenting, curating, and sponsoring community-led storytelling through film, archives, and community theater.
 The program aims to elevate marginalized voices, preserve historical narratives, and provide platforms for social justice storytelling.
-By supporting artists, independent filmmakers, community archivists and theatre practitioners, KOI Institute hopes to foster cultural activism, memory preservation, and movement-building through the arts.
+By supporting artists, independent filmmakers, community archivists and theater practitioners, KOI Institute hopes to foster transformative culture, memory preservation, and movement-building through the arts.

 Program activities will include co-producing and sponsoring films that highlight social justice struggles, using films and videos as a tool for advocacy and movement-building.
-Additionally, through community theatre initiatives, FACT will support participatory performances that empower historically silenced communities and transform storytelling into a force for collective action.
-FACT will also support community activities towards the development of archives to preserve oral histories, artworks, and records, ensuring that stories of migration, activism, and resilience are remembered and used for education and advocacy.
-Together, these components are envisioned to make the FACT program a powerful platform for cultural resistance and social change.
+Additionally, through community theatre initiatives, FACT will support participatory performances that empower communities and transform storytelling into a force for collective action.
+FACT will also support community activities towards the development of archives to preserve oral histories, artworks, and record are remembered and used for education and advocacy.
+Together, these components are envisioned to make the FACT program a powerful platform for transformative change.

 A2-STEM-LEAF (Arts Approach to Science-Technology-Math Learning Enrichment Across Families) Program